Staff | Board Members | Committee Members | Interns | Volunteers

 Jeremy Lampkin is an emerging outsider artist whose style and personality reflect a lifelong lack of trust in the system.
 His self-education has been focused largely upon healing from trauma, often drawing upon anthropology for comparative viewpoints.
 Knowledge of rape culture drove Lampkin to pursue taboo subjects such as occultism, which led him to design a tarot deck, leading to his emergence as an outsider artist.
 Jeremy Lampkin is curator at Faux Pas Gallery in Rochelle, IL.

-Associate Board Member, Visual Art Review Committee Member
+Associate Board Operations Officer, Visual Art Review Committee Member

 Carol Chang is a recent BFA graduate from SAIC, and currently a freelance artist primarily working in oil paint, watercolor, drawings, and photography.
 She is also a gallery intern at ARC Gallery in Chicago, IL, which supports women artists and is founded by all women.
 Her main motivation in life is to continue to inform herself of art and the multitudes of art worlds that exist in the world, including private galleries, non profits, studios, freelances, and other businesses.
 She is passionate about fine arts and environmental science and history.
 She hopes to continue working with the Awakenings Associate Board to the best of her abilities.